panglesd/diffcessible/CONTRIBUTING.md

 ## Contributing Guidelines

 - **Commit Messages:** Use concise and descriptive commit messages.
 This helps with the project's history and review process.
-- **Pull Requests:** Before submitting a pull request, make sure your code complies with the project's standards and passes all tests by running `dune build @fmt` and `dune runtest`.
+- **Pull Requests:** Before submitting a pull request, make sure your code complies with the project's standards and passes all tests by running `dune fmt` and `dune runtest`.
+Note you will need `ocamlformat=0.26.1`.

 ## Contributing and AI